-Weed killers and Gardens
+Natural Weed killers and Gardens

-The main reason I sought out my own form of weed killer is because of my love of backyard gardening.
+The main reason I found out how to make DIY weed killer is because of my love of backyard gardening.
 I’m hesitant to spray or put something on the ground that has a list of ingredients I cannot pronounce.
 This is the same rule of thumb for what seems good to eat.

 However, carrying the kettle in and out of the house and waiting for it to boil in between wasn’t the most time effective method.
 By tweaking the DIY weed killer recipe, I was able to make up a large batch, and hit all of the weeds in one session.
 Win!

 As a note, I do not use this DIY weed killer, or any other, in my raised garden beds.
 If there’s a weed in the garden, I pull it by hand.
 I do use this on my garden paths, and I have had no ill effects from using it there.

-For this recipe, I used a lot of the common ingredients for DIY weed killers: vinegar of some kind, salt, and soap.
+For this recipe, I used a lot of the common ingredients for natural weed killers: vinegar of some kind, salt, and soap.
 The soap helps to cut through any oils the plant’s leaves may have as protection, and the salt and vinegar do their jobs of drying out the plants and killing them.

-1 gallon white vinegar (You could use another type of vinegar, but white is the cheapest and easiest to buy in large quantities)
+- 1 gallon white vinegar (You could use another type of vinegar, but white is the cheapest and easiest to buy in large quantities)

 - 1/4 cup Dish soap (Dr. Bronner’s castile soap can also be used for a more natural option.)